International Journal of Applied Dental Sciences

 How to cite this article:

-Dr. Kaushal Singh, Dr. Aakash Tripathi, Dr. Alok Ratan Choudhary and Dr. Nivedita Sharan Sinha.
+Dr. Kaushal Singh, Dr. Aakash Tripathi, Dr. Alok Ratan Choudhary, Dr. Nivedita Sharan Sinha.
 Healing response to non surgical periodontal therapy in patients with diabetes mellitus.
-International Journal of Applied Dental Sciences.
-2019; 5(1): 42-44.
+Int J Appl Dent Sci 2019;5(1):42-44.